plambre0/Causal_Lead_Renal_Analysis/README.txt

 Aim:
-Analysis on public access NHANES data to determine if there is evidence that elevated lead exposure may significantly contribute to renal disfunction and death.
+Analysis on public access NHANES data to determine if there is evidence that elevated lead exposure may significantly contribute to renal disfunction and in the long term, death.

 Methods:
 TBD